ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   * Physical Products
   * Financial Assets

-## 2.2 Transacting Counterparties
+## 2.3 Transacting Counterparties

 A transacting counterparty, or simply counterparty, that requests one or more State Objects from another counterparty is the Requester concerning the State Object.
 The Requester can also be the final recipient of one or more State Objects.

 A counterparty that provides one or more State Object to another counterparty is the Provider concerning the provided State Objects.
 The Provider is accountable to the Requester for all the State Objects it provides to the Requester.

 A Requester may request State Objects from multiple Providers, and in the context of a supply chain of State Objects, a Provider of one State Object may also play the role of a Requester of other State Objects.

 #### **[R1]**
-Transacting counterparties  MUST have a corresponding agreement.

-## 2.3 Commercially and Legally Binding Documents
+Transacting counterparties MUST have an agreement specifying minimally the transactions to be performed between the transacting counterparties before a transactable state of an agreement can be instantiated within a BPI.

+Note, that an agreement in the context of this document may or may not be a commercial agreement as defined in (#24-Commercial-Agreements) below.

+## 2.4 Commercial Agreements

-If transacting counterparties, also being referred to as Requester(s) and Provider(s) (“the parties”) in this document, intend to establish a business and operational environment for commercial transactions, they will sign one or more agreements that commercially and legally bind the parties, also known as Commercial Agreements.
+If transacting counterparties, also being referred to as Requester(s) and Provider(s) (“the parties”) in this document, intend to establish a business and operational environment for commercial transactions, they will sign one or more agreements that commercially bind the parties, also known as Commercial Agreements.
 The aforementioned is only to be understood within the context of this document.

-Such legal, commercial documents may be presented as a combination of one or more of the following:
+Such commercial, and thus presumably legally enforceable, documents may be presented as a combination of one or more of the following:
 * Master Services Agreement,
 * Specific Terms and Conditions and
 * an Order.

 #### **[R2]**
-The parties to a Commercial Agreement MUST sign commercially and legally binding documents with each other.
+The parties to a Commercial Agreement MUST have signed commercial documents with each other before a transactable state of a commercial agreement can be instantiated within a BPI.

-### 2.3.1 Contract
+### 2.4.1 Contract

 This section details the prerequisites required to be fulfilled by a legal contract, also referred to as a Commercial Agreement in this document, between the parties, and defines the general terms and conditions in the legal contract governing commercial transactions between these parties.
 These prerequisites are to be understood only within the context of this document and are meant to be general and not specific to particular legal and regulatory frameworks.